 This nonprofit festival is in the southwest Wisconsin bluffs, half an hour north of Winona, Minn.

-Tickets are $10.
-In addition to music, there will be a hot-air balloon launch, car show, arts, a youth obstacle course and Saturday fireworks.
+Headliners include Chicago and Kellie Pickler.
+Tickets for all three days are $10.
+In addition to music, there will be a hot-air balloon launch, car show, arts, children's activities and Saturday fireworks.

 The 28th annual music fest on the Lake Superior harbor showcases national and regional acts on three stages.

-Bon Iver returns for a second year with new acts.
+Bon Iver returns for a second year with new acts, including Beach House, Erykah Badu and Jenny Lewis.
 There's camping on-site.

 Ten bands play Friday and Saturday on Fall Lake, five miles east of Ely.
 There's camping on-site.